Promising new gene therapies for sickle cell are out of reach in countries where they're needed most

 Gautam Dongre's two children in India and Pascazia Mazeze's son in Tanzania live with an inherited blood disorder that turns blood cells into instruments of pain.

-Now that new gene therapies promise a cure for their sickle cell disease, Dongre says he's "praying the treatment should come to us.''
+New gene therapies promise a cure for sickle cell disease, and Dongre says he's ''praying the treatment should come to us.''

 But experts say the one-time treatment is out of reach in India and Africa — places where the disease is most common.
 Vast inequities cut much of the world off from gene therapy in general.

-While access to all sorts of medicine is limited in developing countries, the problem is especially acute with these therapies, which are among the most expensive treatments in the world.
+While access to all sorts of medicine is limited in developing countries, the problem is especially acute with these therapies, some of the most expensive treatments in the world.

-Beyond their sky-high prices, these therapies are extremely complex to give patients because they require long hospitalizations, sophisticated medical equipment and specially trained doctors and scientists.
-So far, the two gene therapies for sickle cell have only been approved in wealthier countries: both of them in the U.S., and one in Britain and Bahrain as well.
+Beyond their sky-high prices, these therapies are extremely complex to give patients because they require long hospitalizations, sophisticated medical equipment and specially trained doctors.
+So far, the two gene therapies for sickle cell have only been approved in wealthier countries: both in the U.S., and one in Britain and Bahrain as well.

-''The vast, vast majority of patients live in an area where they have no access to this kind of therapy,'' said Dr. Benjamin Watkins, who treats sickle cell in New Orleans and is also involved in pediatric work internationally. ''We as medical professionals, and as a society, have to think about that.''
+''The vast, vast majority of patients live in an area where they have no access to this kind of therapy,'' said Dr. Benjamin Watkins, who treats sickle cell at Children's Hospital New Orleans. ''We as medical professionals, and as a society, have to think about that.''

 Access to gene therapies was a major focus of this year's international summit on human genome editing in London.
 A subsequent editorial in the journal Nature said high prices leave low- and middle-income countries ''entirely in the lurch'' and could stymie progress across the field.